MadMartian/hydrazine-path-finding/README.md

     // For intelligent assassin-like entities
     final HydrazinePathFinder maestroPathFinder = new HydrazinePathFinder(myMaestro, myWorld);
     maestroPathFinder.schedulingPriority(SchedulingPriority.extreme)

+If you do not explicitly configure a path-finder with a scheduling priority then the default setting of `medium` is used.

 ### Compute Path (Non-Incremental)
 For use-cases where it is most intuitive to compute a complete path from source position to destination all at once as